-Cash from loans granted and interest received are included in cash from/ used in investment activities.
-Cash from borrowings, including interest paid and capital increases/ dividends paid/ received are included in cash from/ used in financing activities.
+Cash from loans granted is included in cash from / used in investment activities.
+Cash from borrowings and the related derivatives, including capital increases/ dividends paid/ received are included in cash from / used in financing activities.

 All other movements are included in cash used/ generated from operations.